gombedlm/NuName/README.md

 - > Apps need approval from installing users to perform actions in Discord (like creating a slash command or fetching a list of server members).

-- OAuth2 Scopes determine what data access and actions your app can take, granted on behalf of an installing or authenticating user.
+- > OAuth2 Scopes determine what data access and actions your app can take, granted on behalf of an installing or authenticating user.

-- Permissions are the granular permissions for your bot user, the same as other users in Discord have.
+- > Permissions are the granular permissions for your bot user, the same as other users in Discord have.
 They can be approved by the installing user or later updated within server settings or with permission overwrites.

 Click on OAuth2 in the left sidebar, then select URL generator.
-- >The URL generator creates an installation link based on the scopes and permissions you select for your app.
+- > The URL generator creates an installation link based on the scopes and permissions you select for your app.
 You can use the link to install the app onto your own server, or share it with others so they can install it.

-# Get your credentials and update your enviorment file
+### Get your credentials and update your enviorment file
 1. Generate your invite Link
-Once you add scopes, you should see a URL that you can copy to install your app.
+Once you add scopes, you should see a URL that you can copy and use this in .

 2. Copy your APP-ID